akto-api-security/tests-library/remediation/UNION_COLUMN_BASED_SQLI_POST.md

 ### Step 4: Web Application Firewall (WAF)
 Consider using a WAF, such as ModSecurity, to help filter out malicious input.

-### Step 5: Regularly Update and Audit
-Regularly update your application and its dependencies to ensure any recently discovered vulnerabilities have been patched.
-Conducting regular audits can help you detect attempts of SQL Injection.

-Remember, security is an ongoing effort and regular audits and code reviews should be conducted to ensure your defenses remain effective as new threats emerge.